pubsubdb/pubsubdb/docs/model_driven_development.md

         # ... (transitions between a5, a6, a7)
 ```

 In this example, the second graph illustrates how the model can be used to implement a specific part of a larger workflow, in this case, the price approval process.
-It demonstrates the use of trigger and job activities, conditional transitions with the @pipe functional mapper, and stats to gather data about the received orders.
+It demonstrates the use of various activities, conditional transitions with the @pipe functional mapper, and stats to gather data about the received orders.
 By organizing the logic within separate graphs, the model promotes modularity and separation of concerns, making it easier to understand and maintain.